 UVI World Suite – Travelling to parts unknown

-World Suite is the first multi-instrument collection since the old Ultimate Sound Bank days of Plug Sound Pro back in 2005, though it differs greatly due to its focus on traditional and ancient instruments.
-Though a sizable download, World Suite is surprisingly frugal for such a massive collection of instruments.
+World Suite is UVIs first multi-instrument collection since the original Ultimate Sound Bank days of Plug Sound Pro back in 2005, though it differs greatly due to its focus on traditional and ancient instruments.
+Though it’s a sizable download, World Suite is surprisingly frugal for such a massive collection of instruments.
 Somehow packing 320+ instruments with more than 8,000 loops and phrases into a 28GB library is quite frankly amazing.
 A testament to the solid UVI Engine platform providing a lot of the heavy lifting DSP and processing.

 All aboard!
 Tickets, please!